 10. Blue Jays

-My top choice for Blue Jays is to offer peanuts.
-But, they can also grow to like safflower seed at a bird feeding station!
+My top pick for Blue Jays is to offer peanuts.
+But, they can also grow to like safflower seed at a bird feeding station.
 Just be sure to have a large hopper or tray feeder if you want Blue Jays.
-They’re bigger birds compared to finches and Titmice.
+They’re bigger birds compared to Finches and Titmice.

 Related Content: How to Attract Mourning Doves to Your Yard